Bader’s walkoff hit keeps Cardinals rolling with 4-3 win

 St. Louis starter Miles Mikolas gave up three runs on four hits over six innings.
 He struck out five, did not walk a batter and retired the last 10 hitters he faced.

 Suarez broke a 1-1 tie with a two-run shot in the third, his 40th homer of the season.
+He has a major-league leading 20 homers since the All-Star break.

+“It made me feel so happy, so proud of myself,” Suarez said.

 Bader cut the deficit to 3-2 with a run-scoring single in the seventh.
 Paul DeJong’s sacrifice fly tied the game in the eighth.